tzehon/links-demo/README.md

    * In the JSON editor text area, paste the contents of the `index.js` file from this repository.
 This contains the required Atlas Search index definition with field mappings for `keyword`, `standard`, `autocomplete`, and `facet` types.
    * Click "Create Search Index" (or "Save Changes" if editing).
    * **Crucially, wait for the index to finish building and its status becomes "Active".**

-**4. Data Generation (Optional - if you need sample data)**
-   * Ensure you are in the project root directory with your Python virtual environment activated.
-   * Run the data generator script:
-     ```bash
-     python data-generator.py
-     ```
-     This will populate the `payments` collection in the `links_portal` database with 1000 sample payment records.

 **5. Frontend Setup (`links-frontend/`)**
    * Navigate to your frontend application directory (e.g., `links-frontend`):